NDevTK/infra/go/src/infra/appengine/chrome-test-health/README.md

 staging environment.
 For auth to work, you will need to complete the auth flow and copy over the `LUCISID` cookie from the staging environment into localhost.

+To do this, you will need to go to [http://localhost:3000/auth/openid/state](http://localhost:3000/auth/openid/state) and go to developer tools.
+Go to Application -> Storage -> Cookes -> http://localhost:3000 and then add the Name:Value pair you obtained completing the auth flow prior.

 You can also run the frontend against your local backend using:

 ```sh